 As a time mage gains experience, he learns a number of talents that aid him and confound his foes.
 Starting at 2nd level, a time mage gains one temporal talent.
 He gains an additional temporal talent every even level except 20.
 A time mage cannot select an individual talent more than once.
 Talents marked with an asterisk require a time mage to spend motes, which he may do only once per round.
-The evasion talent is not marked with an asterisk because its use does not require the use of a mote, despite the fact that it does allow a time mage to spend a mote to enhance its effect.

 Table: Temporal Talents

 |Accelerate* (Su)||When casting a chronomancy spell, the time mage can spend a mote of time to apply the effects of haste to one creature within 30 feet until the end of the time mage’s next turn.|

 |Aging Touch* (Su)||The time mage’s touch ages living creatures and objects.
 As a melee touch attack, by spending a mote of time, the time mage can deal 1 point of Strength damage for every two time mage levels to living creatures.
 Against objects or constructs, he can deal 1d6 points of damage per time mage level.
 If used against an object in another creature’s possession, treat this attack as a sunder combat maneuver.|

 |Empowered Magic (Su)||The time mage can cast one spell per day as if it were modified by the Empower Spell feat.
 This does not increase the MP cost or the level of the spell.|